bbc/ttml-validator/README.md

 For requirements, see [Subtitle File Validation Checks (BBC internal Confluence page)](https://confluence.dev.bbc.co.uk/x/GDiPGQ)

+TODO: Later, we should add the ability to check EBU-TT files too, and/or other flavours of TTML

 ## Usage

 Built with python 3.11, so you might want to make sure you have that version available.